 Why Should You Visit?

-First of all, it’s one of the most jaw-dropping destinations in the world!
+First of all, it’s one of the most stupid pretty towns in Europe!
 At least in my book!
 In recent years, Kotor has seen an increase in tourism as cruise ships have docked here to allow travelers to explore its beautiful Old Town and the fortress perched just above it.

 Whether you’re looking to relax, walk through history or explore the town and manage a rather steep hike, Kotor is perfect for every traveler looking to be introduced to Montenegro.
 Either way, this is one place you definitely need to hit up!